Data sorting modes of phoswich detector array: Introduction

 \section{Introduction}

 For the purpose of measuring high-energy $\gamma$ rays, e.g., 4$-$10 MeV, a novel 4$\pi$ calorimeter PARIS (Photon Array for studies with Radioactive Ion and Stable beams) was designed \cite{roberts2011testing,Ghosh2016,Wasilewska_2015}.
-These $\gamma$ rays could be emitted from nuclear bound states located close to particle separation energy, e.g., pygmy dipole resonance (PDR) \cite{bracco2019isoscalar} states, and also could be from neutron/proton-unbound states, e.g., isovector giant dipole resonance states (IVGDR) \cite{harakeh2001giant}, etc. These spectroscopic studies are helpful for understanding the nuclear structure in the particle separation and continuum region including collectivity, interplay between collective motion and single-particle excitation and have important applications in astrophysics, e.g., investigating the competition between neutron- and $\gamma$-emissions, excited states-based PDR \cite{li_tel,PhysRevC.110.064323}, impacts of nuclear structure on $\beta$ decay \cite{PhysRevC.111.034303,xtvt-qy6v}, validity of Brink-Axel Hypothesis \cite{brink1955some,axel1962electric} in the high-excitation energy region, etc.
+These $\gamma$ rays could be emitted from nuclear bound states located close to particle separation energy, e.g., pygmy dipole resonance (PDR) \cite{bracco2019isoscalar} states, and also could be from neutron/proton-unbound states, e.g., isovector giant dipole resonance states (IVGDR) \cite{harakeh2001giant}, etc. These spectroscopic studies are helpful for understanding the nuclear structure in the bound and continuum regions including collectivity, interplay between collective motion and single-particle excitation and have important applications in astrophysics, e.g., investigating the competition between neutron- and $\gamma$-emissions, excited-states-based PDR \cite{li_tel,PhysRevC.110.064323}, impacts of nuclear structure on $\beta$ decay \cite{PhysRevC.111.034303,xtvt-qy6v}, validity of Brink-Axel Hypothesis \cite{brink1955some,axel1962electric} in the high-excitation energy region, etc.